 The Writing Center Director

-Anissa Sorokin is the new Director of the Writing Center as well as a writing instructor in the English Department.
-Ms. Sorokin co-teaches English 395 for writing tutors and teaches an extension of that class, English 495, to further writing tutors' education.
-Ms. Sorokin can be reached in the LRC at 410-455-3291 (voice mail), in the Writing Center, or by email at email@example.com .
+Anissa Sorokin is the Director of the Writing Center as well as a writing instructor in the English Department.
+Ms. Sorokin English 395 for writing tutors and teaches an extension of that class, English 495, for tutors who would like to become Writing Fellows in the English Department.
+Ms. Sorokin can be reached in the LRC at 410-455-3291 (voice mail), in the Writing Center, or by email at firstname.lastname@example.org .